-Yes, we support all Amazon Marketplaces, and you can log into your account from anywhere in the world.
+Yes, we support most Amazon Marketplaces, and you can log into your account from anywhere in the world.

 No problem.
 Our STARTER plan provides you with the ability to connect 2 Seller Central accounts.
 If you have more Seller Central accounts, you can easily add however many you need for an additional cost of $10/mo for each additional account added.